projectsbyif/data-permissions-catalogue/_patterns/activity-based-permission.md

 limitations:
  - Matching sensor data to actual activity can be error prone
- - Can’t prove identity through activity
+ - Identity cannot be authenticated by activity

 examples:
   - title: Do Not Disturb Apple iOS